-PHI 101 Introduction to Philosophy I (3 cr.)
+PHI 101 - INTRODUCTION TO PHILOSOPHY I (3 CR.)

 Introduces a broad spectrum of philosophical problems and perspectives with an emphasis on the systematic questioning of basic assumptions about meaning, knowledge, reality, and values.
-Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
-Prerequisite or co-requisite: ENG 5 or ENG 7 if recommended by reading placement test.
+Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
 Lecture 3 hours per week.

-PHI 111 Logic I (3 cr.)
+PHI 111 - LOGIC I (3 CR.)

 Introduces inductive and deductive reasoning, with an emphasis on common errors and fallacies.
-Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
-Prerequisite or co-requisite: ENG 5 or ENG 7 if recommended by reading placement test.
+Prerequisites: ENG 4 and ENG 107 or equivalent if required by reading placement recommendation.
 Lecture 3 hours per week.

-PHI 220 Ethics (3 cr.)
+PHI 220 - ETHICS (3 CR.)

 Provides a systematic study of representative ethical systems.
-Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
-Prerequisite or co-requisite: ENG 5 or ENG 7 if recommended by reading placement test.
+Prerequisite: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 and ENG 107 or equivalent if recommended by reading placement test.
 Lecture 3 hours per week.